 i.
 Compatibility Categories & Health and Safety Identification

-The key to the categories represented by either the symbols ABCDNRCor H&S are as follows:
+The key to the categories represented by either the symbols “A,” “B,” “C,” “D,” “NRC” or “H&S” are as follows:

 A = Basic radiation protection standard or related definitions, signs, labels or terms necessary for a common understanding of radiation protection principles.
 The State program element should be essentially identical to that of NRC;